-The same study also found perceived urgency played a big role in the communication choices of both callers and receivers.
-Both parties generally agreed whether or not a call was urgent, but screening calls on one end would cause all calls to be blocked no matter the urgency.
+The same study found perceived urgency played a big role in if receivers answered calls.
+All subjects generally agreed whether or not a call was urgent and receivers were more than happy to interrupt their work for an emergency.
+But screening calls on one end would cause all calls to be blocked no matter the urgency.
 That’s not good for communication either.

 So how can your organization arrange communication to minimize disruption but also allow for smooth emergency communications?

-How to fix disruptions in the remote workplace
+How to maximize remote productivity in your workplace